yxuansu/Contrastive_Search_Is_What_You_Need/README.md

 This repository contains code other related resources of our paper ["Contrastive Search Is What You Need For Neural Text Generation"]().

+:star2: Also check out this awesome [demo] generously supported by Huggingface which compares contrastive search with other popular decoding methods.

 ****
 If you find our paper and resources useful, please kindly leave a star and cite our papers.
 Thanks!